-Grades Any Occurrence Grades K-12 Consequences for any hazing violation will be determined by school administration based on the results of the investigation as outlined in Policy 526.
+Grades Any Occurrence K-12 Consequences for any hazing violation will be determined by school administration based on the results of the investigation as outlined in Policy 526.
 Such consequences may include, but are not limited to, warning, suspension, exclusion, expulsion, transfer, or remediation.
+Note: Minnesota Statute prohibits the use of suspension for students in Grades K-3.
+Note: Minnesota Statute prohibits the use of suspension for students in Grades K-3.